February 8, 2012

 Please beware and make sure if you are 1-2 years out you are checking and watching your credit to make sure that the below scenario does not happen to you.

-You are also elligible for first time home buyer status where you may be approved for down payment assistance.
+You are also eligible for first time home buyer status where you may be approved for down payment assistance.

 Today my client was beginning a mortgage pre-approval to purchase a new home.
 Due to husband’s loss of job in 2007 they lost their home to foreclosure.
 I was confident after my initial conversation that they would have no problem approving for a new loan.
 The sheriff sale was over 3 years ago.
 Both buyers have stable full time employment for the past 2 years.
 They had paid off a Mercedes lease 2 months ago and over $65,000 in credit cards, student loans, and unsecured debt in the past 24 months.
 There had been no late payments or collections in the past 3 years.